For a detailed description of the program please read our 2022 Political Science Graduate Student Handbook. This handbook covers topics such as:

 Students must take four substantive seminars outside their first and second fields.
 These may all be in a third field or may be spread across fields beyond the first and second.

-Reading lists are available for some qualifying fields.
+Past comprehensive exams are available for students to use when preparing for their own exams.
+Log in to the Fileshare "Resources for Grad Students."
+Reading lists are also available for some qualifying fields.
 These are updated periodically and are intended as starting points for students’ exam preparation.
 Students preparing for exams should consult carefully with faculty in their field for recent literature and for advice about how best to use these lists in combination with course syllabi.
 American Politics Reading List; Comparative Politics Core Reading List; Environmental Politics Reading List; International Relations Reading List; Political Theory Reading List